 Torturous analogies aside, Margaret River is the only event in the leg with surf history, both ancient and modern.
 It's been a regular stop on the pro tour since the early 1980s, and after a brief hiatus, a fixture on the CT schedule since 2013.
 That means, unlike Newcastle, Narrabeen, and Rottnest, we can look at the past form as a predictor of the future.
 Here are six surfers who have perennially performed in Western Australia.

-It's not only that John John has won here the last two times the event was run, but the manner of his victories that makes him the unbackable favorite.
-In 2017 his performance at Main Break set a competitive power surfing benchmark that has yet to be bettered.
-In 2019 he steadily built up a head of steam at both the Box and Main Break and dropped his highest heat total of the event in the Final.
-Add a QS win here in 2012, a CT Final in 2014, and you can see why he's the man to beat.
+Looking to shake a lackluster start in New South Wales, John John will look to familiar waters to regain the form we know he's capable of.
+It's not only that he has won here the last two times the event was run, but the manner of his victories that makes him the unbackable favorite.
+In 2017, his performance at Main Break set a competitive power surfing benchmark that has yet to be bettered.
+In 2019, he steadily built up a head of steam at both The Box and Main Break and dropped his highest heat total of the event in the Final.
+Add a QS win here in 2012, a CT Final in 2014 and you can see why he's the man to beat.

 Since Margaret River returned to the CT schedule in 2013, only John John Florence and Carissa Moore have been able to win it twice.
 A caveat for Moore though would be that she won her back-to-back titles back in 2013 and 2014.
 Her (relative) lack of results after those victories was perplexing.
 Moore's aggressive surfing and singular ability to hold her rail through the most powerful of waves seemed tailor-made for success at Main Break.
 That's why her Semifinal finish in 2019 was a regression to the mean.
 A win in 2021 would make her the most successful surfer at Margaret River of the modern era.
 You'd be brave to bet against her making history.